Monday, March 27, 2017

 This is what you’ll be hearing a lot of when you try out these new reading techniques to make story time the best time of the day:

-1. Take character roles- Bring those characters and the lessons they teach us into the room by giving them each specific voices that you use throughout the story.
+1. Take character roles: Bring those characters and the lessons they teach us into the room by giving each person a specific voice that you use throughout the story.

-2. Break out of your shell- Sometimes it takes really getting into character and removing the fear of judgement to get a kid’s attention.
+2. Break out of your shell: Sometimes it takes really getting into character and removing the fear of judgment to get a kid’s attention.
 We all know those kids who aren’t shy of anything and you shouldn’t be either!

 It’s Our Responsibility